adsabs/ADSfulltext/docs/Overview.md

    * **XML** using the python package lxml, and SoupParser
    * **HTML** using the python package lxml
    * **Text** and **OCR** using python's built-in tools
-   * *HTTP* TBD
+   * **HTTP** using the requests package

  It publishes the extracted content to the WriteMetaFile**Queue**.

- 3. *PDFFileExtractor**Worker*** TBD
+ 3. PDFFileExtractor**Worker**

  This worker communicates with the PDFFileExtract**Queue**.
 It is separate to the standard file queue, as the worker is written in Java and not Python.
 This is only feasible due to RabbitMQ.
-The planned output will be published to the WriteMetaFile**Queue**
+The worker uses PDFBox to extract the content of the PDF files.
+This has its own settings file, which is located in the YAML file: settings.yml.
+For testing and the live instance, they can be found:
+   * src/main/resources/settings.yml
+   * src/test/resources/settings.yml

+   The logging for this worker is controlled by Simple Logging Facade for Java (SLF4J), with a Log4j backend.
+The settings are located in:
+   * src/main/resources/log4j.properties
+   * src/test/resources/log4j.properties

  4. WriteMetaFile**Worker**